c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 12gg            # jump to line 12
 CTRL+i          # jump forward in the jump list
 CTRL+o          # jump backward in the jump list
-0               # move to the beginning of the line gg              # jump to the start of the file
+0               # jump to the beginning of the line gg              # jump to the start of the file
 G               # jump to the end of the file
 W               # jump to the next word